 David Burns calls this the "rational response" exercise.
 Whenever you feel sad or anxious, write down the automatic thought(s) you had that caused the pain, then next to it, try to find and counter the mental glitches behind each thought. (of course, if there are any – sometimes emotional pain is completely justified.
 But Burns makes a huge, huge distinction between healthy sadness, and the truly irrational, dysfunctional disorders.)

-Over time, you'll be able to argue against your crappy automatic thoughts quicker and more effectively, to the point you no longer have to do it on paper, and you can just do it readily in your head, as soon as an automatic thought pops up.
+Over time, you'll be able to argue against your crappy automatic thoughts quicker and more effectively, to the point you no longer have to do it on paper, and you can just do it readily in your head, as soon as an automatic thought pops up. (sidenote: However, sometimes it is best to just ignore the thought, not debate it.
+Listen to this NPR Invisibilia episode on intrusive violent thoughts – which is another problem I struggle with, but I keep quiet about coz it makes me sound psycho.
+In fact, I'm just going to hide this in a sidenote.
+Whatever.)

 Through this exercise in mind-debugging, I learnt that my most common cognitive distortion was "should statements" – I feel that I should be tackling the world's biggest problems, that I should do everything to help a certain person, and that everyone else also should help everyone else.
 As "noble" as all that sounds, it's been completely counter-productive, and the biggest source of my lifelong anxiety.